dtcenter/MET/docs/Users_Guide/config_options.rst

 ^^^^

-The "tile" entry is a dictionary that specifies how tiles should be defined in Wavelet-Stat when the "grid_decomp_flag" is set to "TILE":
+The "tile" entry is a dictionary that specifies how tiles should be defined in Wavelet-Stat when the "grid_decomp_flag" is set to TILE:

 * The "width" entry specifies the dimension for all tiles and must be an integer power of 2.